sanjar/cool-snippet/README.md

 # cool-snippet
-Collection of Cool and interesting code snippets
+Collection of cool, tricky and interesting code snippets